23 Must-Read Books for Downton Abbey Fans

 This book reminded us of Cora’s background in the United States before marrying Robert.

-Have you seen Downton Abbey creator Julian Fellows’ newest TV series, The Gilded Age?
+Have you seen Downton Abbey creator Julian Fellowes’ newest TV series, The Gilded Age?
 This book has several characters from the show/real-life names that you’ll recognize!

 For a related non-fiction read, check out Vanderbilt: The Rise and Fall of an American Dynasty by Anderson Cooper, a descendant of the family.